tarcinapp/entity-persistence-gateway/readme.md

 # Overview
 This application adds API Gateway capabilities to the entity-persistence-service of tarcinapp project.
 These capabilities include:
+* Limit http request size (1kb default)
-* Global request rate limiting for all endpoints.
-Some routes require even narrower request rates limits.
-This requirement is addressed in that particular route.
+* request rate limiting for all endpoints
 * Signed JWT based authorization token validation for all endpoints of entity-persistence-service.
 * Authorization related fields (ownerUsers and ownerGroups) are filled by the gateway with the claim values provided in the JWT token payload.
 * Authorization policy execution with the OPA (Open Policy Agent).
 With that, control's who can create, update, inquiry what.